top of page

 • Voice of America: If you feel that most English news is too fast, try this site which has slowed down the speaking rate and uses simplified vocabulary.

-• Entertainment
+Entertainment

-• TED Talks: “Riveting talks by remarkable people, free to the world” … This is the slogan on this remarkable website which give you access to many interesting talks on almost any topic by experts and famous people from all over the world.
+• TED Talks: “Riveting talks by remarkable people, free to the world” … This is the slogan on this remarkable website which gives you access to many interesting talks on almost any topic by experts and famous people from all over the world.
 You can download talks and videotaped presentations so that you can surround yourself in English all the time!
 Many of the talks also have useful, interactive transcripts to help you follow along.

 • The Moth: American podcast featuring “True stories told live, without notes” by amateurs and professional storytellers alike.
 Entertaining, insightful, thought-provoking all in one!

-• Radio 4 ‘A Point of View’: Listen to weekly thought provoking and often entertaining reflections current issues by a range of excellent speakers.
+• Radio 4 ‘A Point of View’: Listen to weekly thought-provoking and often entertaining reflections current issues by a range of excellent speakers.

 • Genius.com: Searchable database of lyrics – choose a favourite song, print off the lyrics and practice listening as you sit back and enjoy the music.